cloudapp/api/view-account-details.md

----
-layout: deprecated
-title: View Account Details
-categories: account
----

 # View Account Details

 Get the basic details of the authenticated account.
 This is the same response as returned by most account endpoints.

 ## Request